 Ilan has an MBA in psychology from Bar Ilan University and a degree in business studies from the Hebrew University.
 He is a member of the Bet Shemesh City Council, where he lives with his wife and 6 children.
 Ilan was the Chairman of the city’s Partnership 2000 project (a Jewish Agency program, partnering Bet Shemesh with Washington DC and South Africa.)
 A mediator and senior teacher of Bible Studies, Ilan has been the Executive Director of Gesher since 1995.

 Asaf has a Bachelor's degree in International Relations and Communication from the Hebrew University.
 He is currently studying for a Master's degree in Educational Leadership and Management at the University of Tel Aviv.
 Asaf originally joined Gesher in 2006 and has extensive experience in leadership with Gesher and other initiatives central to Israeli domestic issues including the Society for the Protection of Nature.
-Gome joined Gesher in 2006.
+Asaf joined Gesher in 2014.

 Shira has a Bachelors degree in Jewish History and a Masters Degree in Non-profit and Social Organization Management from the Hebrew University.
 She also has a teaching certificate.
 She leads the Gesher Leadership Institute.
 Shira has been working at Gesher since 2002.